Who Is Paula White And Why Is She A Controversial Choice To Lead Inaugural Prayer

 What would make Moore feel this way about Paula White?

-Paula White is a senior pastor at the New Destiny Christian Center, and is considered to be a “prosperity gospel” televangelist.
+Paula White is a senior pastor at the New Destiny Christian Center and is considered to be a “prosperity gospel” televangelist.
 If you aren’t aware of what one of those is, it’s basically where the televangelist and his or her church make promises to those who donate “seed” money to them.
 In return for this donation, the church promises that their investment will reap gains that are many times more than what they gave.
 According to the prosperity gospel, God blesses true believers with not only salvation, but also material wealth on Earth.

-Here is one of the seed programs that was reported on by The Christian Post in which watchers were encouraged to purchase a $1,144 “resurrection seed” that would provide deliverance with a blessing from God.
+Here is one of the seed programs that was reported on by the Christian Post in which watchers were encouraged to purchase a $1,144 “resurrection seed” that would provide deliverance with a blessing from God.
 Paula White also said that while she wouldn’t normally ask for such a specific dollar amount, God had told her that this was the amount she had to request from her followers.

 “There’s someone that God is speaking to, to click on that donation button by minimizing the screen.
 And when you do to sow $1,144.
 It’s not often I ask very specifically but God has instructed me and I want you to hear.
 This isn’t for everyone but this is for someone.
 When you sow that $1,144 based on John 11:44 I believe for resurrection life.
 You say, Paula, I just don’t have that, then sow $144.
 I don’t have that.
 Sow $44 but stand on John Chapter 11:44”